Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 These next settings are definitely worth taking a look at.
 The Interface options allow you to change the appearance of Photoshop.

 First up is the Color Theme.
 By default, a lighter theme is selected.

 However, I prefer a much darker color theme.
 For me, I selected the first option.

 Just click through each color swatch and decide which one you prefer.
 Why do I prefer the dark theme?

-Well, for me, as I’m editing photos (or doing a graphic design project) I find that my eyes are better able to focus on the document vs. a lighter color background.
+Well, for me, as I’m working in Photoshop, I find that my eyes are better able to focus on the document vs. a lighter color background.